philipvanderbroek/philipvanderbroek.github.io/splunk.md

 The design system stood the test of time.
 After 6 years it’s still being used, largely unchanged across all of Splunk’s products.

-This project is a bit older than the others, I'd be happy to share more in person.
+This project is older than the others, I'd be happy to share more in person.
 Reach out if you're interested.

 <p class="next">
   <a href="/">Go Home